gnaughton/hpp/files/user/aboutbox/!readme.txt

-This file will describe how to set up the About box configuration files when this feature is made available to all script users.
+This folder contains customized About box HTML to create an MDSOL About box.

+See "https://sites.google.com/a/mdsol.com/km-team/km-projects/online-help-metrics/help-processing-script/creating-an-about-box" for instructions on using the About box feature.